Opinionated I am! But it is personal to me.

 I have also had my heart broken over the choices some of these teens have made.
 I’ve watched teens with a growing faith make decisions in the area of love that changes their innocence and too often their futures forever.
 Those broken-hearted times have probably shaped my opinions the most.

-Not that I will ever prevent teens (and young adults, I keep them all until they stop returning my texts, emails or phone calls) from experiencing pain.
+Not that I will ever prevent teens from experiencing pain.
+(And young adults, I keep them all until they stop returning my texts, emails or phone calls.)
 Pain is their beginning too.
 I say often that I don’t want any of them dating until they are 18 (for so many good reasons which I also have strong opinions on) but I don’t discourage them from dating so they can protect their hearts.
 Being dumped, having to make the hard and wise choice to create an ending is all a part of growing up.
 I’ve chosen as my life work to be a part of that growing up.

 I have learned a lot in this work.